alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 };
 ```

-### Server Timestamp Calculation
+### Calculating Server Timestamp

-Set the server timestamp using `serverTimestamp`, which can be used in conjunction with `endTimestamp`.
-This property prevents local time modifications from causing incorrect countdowns.
+Set the server timestamp with `serverTimestamp`, which can be used with `endTimestamp` to prevent countdown errors due to local time adjustments.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';